 And as the “future of work” becomes more flexible and mobile, we expect that employment relationships will become more diversified and the traditional employment practices will adapt to become more inclusive toward racial, religious and LBGT differences in the workplace as well.

 The good news is we’re starting to see some progress on I&D in Asia Pacific, but there’s still enormous potential for shifting a culture that is, in effect, a patchwork of several different cultures – into one that respects our inherent differences.
 Now that’s a journey worth taking.

-Smilla Yuan is Managing Director of Profit Center Management at Willis Towers Watson.
+Smilla Yuan is Head of the Greater China region at Willis Towers Watson.